neillfontes/oura-intervals-integration/README.md

 ### Reporting issues

-If you have any issue or suggestion to report, you can do so on the [Github page](https://github.com/neillfontes/oura-intervals-integration/issues).
+If you have any issue or suggestion to report, you can send me an e-mail: `neillfontes [at] gmail [dot] com`